Where To Dock Or Anchor A Pontoon Boat

 How to dock a pontoon boat

-There are 5 simple steps for docking your pontoon boat.
+There are 5 simple steps for docking a pontoon boat.
+They are:

 Step 1.
 Put the pontoon boat into neutral and allow the boat to coast towards the dock.